mohdrashid/contract3/README.md

 ```
 ## Contract Instance methods

-### constructor(web3, abi, code, isQuorum)
+### constructor(web3, abi, code)
 Constructor takes in web3 instance, abi interface and code as parameter.
-There is also a parameter to check if this is a quorum implementation.
 Automatically taken care of when deploying

 ### deployContract(args, from, value, options)